adobe-research/convmelspec/README.md

 For a large class of audio neural network models, a Mel-scaled short-time Fourier transform or Melspectrogram operator is needed.
 The Melspectrogram operator is not typically implemented in on-device machine learning frameworks such CoreML (and previously ONNX), however, which significantly complicates the cross-platform deployment of audio machine learning models.
 To mitigate this, here we reuse standardized and interoperable neural network operators to  implement a convertible Melspectrogram by implementing the short-time Fourier transform (STFT) via 1D convolutions.

 Beyond basic functionality (known to many), however, we offer an ability to trade-off module storage size and inference speed.
 To do so, we provide three modes of how we compute the discrete Fourier transform (DFT) matrix needed for the STFT: store, input, and on-the-fly.
 Our `store` mode precomputed the DFT matrix and stores it directly in your model file (fastest inference, larger model, easy), our `input` mode assumes the DFT matrix is provided as an input parameter to your model (fast inference speed, small model, hard), and our `on-the-fly` model dynamically constructs the DFT matrix at inference time (slower inference, small model, easy).
 Our module also can be used as a pass-through to torchaudio for training and then converted to DFT mode for conversion and is setup to be compatible to the recent native ONNX stft that still requires a custom compilation setup.
-Further, we also show how to convert the native torchaudio melspectrogram layers via CoreML model intermedia language ops directly.
+Further, we also show how to convert the native torchaudio melspectrogram layers via CoreML model intermediate language ops directly.

 In total, we implement Melspectrograms in a standardized cross-platform way with minimal impact on model size and reasonble speed.
 Try it out, let us know how it goes, and submit PRs to fix!